laurenkhoury/astronomy/README.md

     - **radio:** The radio data files are simpler and contain a singular `.rad` file for each corresponding lab.

 * `notebooks` & `reports`
   - 5 Jupyter notebooks and 5 reports are included for labs as according to the naming scheme above
+  - a copy of our poster presentation at a UW-Madison Research Symposium can also be found here